Las Piedras River: History of the Piedras Region

 The original indigenous name of the Piedras River is “Tacuatimanu”.
 Indigenous communities in the region include the Masco-Piro, Amahuaca and the Yine.
 In the first of many expeditions exploring the Piedras River, Father Pío Aza lead a group in 1911 to locate local indigenous groups and settle them in Christian missions.
 The Masco-Piro and Amahuaca were exploited and enslaved by rubber barons starting during the rubber boom.
 The rubber boom arrived in the Las Piedras in 1894 after large concentrations of high-quality rubber were found.
+One of the most notable rubber barons in the Las Piedras area, was Carlos Scharff, who enslaved and exploited the local native populations to extract latex.
 Members of the Masco-Piro living in voluntary isolation today are thought to be related to members of the Masco-Piro groups who fled local rubber barons before enslavement or after they attacked the rubber barons for being mistreated and later fled into the forests to avoid persecution.

 The Masco-Piro language is part of the Arawak and the Amahuaca is part of the Pano linguistic family.
 The Masco-Piro live on the tributaries of the Manu, Los Amigos, Las Piedras, and Tahuamanu Rivers (Castillo 2004).
 These semi-nomadic groups are believed to move seasonally between the headwaters of the Manu, Alto Púrus, and Las Piedras rivers.
 The Amahuca live in the community of Boca Pariamanu and in communities in isolation in the upper Piedras River.
 The Yine live in the Monte Savado indigenous territory, which is on the border of the Reserva Territorial Madre de Dios.
 The Yine of Monte Salvado arrived from the Urubamba region of Peru around 1994.
 Members of the indigenous community of Monte Salvado and the nearby Puerto Nuevo were evacuated by the federal government in 2013 following the appearance of 200 armed indigenous men who raided the village.
 The raiders took blankets, machetes, rope, and food.
 It remains unclear what provoked the attack, but various proposals have been put forward, including increasing threats by drug traffickers and loggers and unusually cold weather related to recent climate change.